northern-geasco/northern-geasco-application/README.md

 - [ ] Go into directory after directory and scan files inside of them
 - [ ] Quarantine infected files
 - [ ] Scan memory usage for viruses that attack only when program is started
+- [ ] Create a GUI interface for my software

 Version
 -------